 - Boone, Kenton and Campbell County Fiscal Courts from the Mental Health Mental Retardation tax revenues.

-- United Way & Community Chest of the Greater Cincinnati Area.
+- United Way of Greater Cincinnati.

 - Kentucky Department of Medicaid Services for services to clients eligible for the Supports for Community Living Program.

 - Contributions from community groups and organizations, individual donations and memorial gifts.

 To maximize the vocational potential and quality of life of adult persons with disabilities or other barriers to employment, through the flexible integration of counseling, evaluation, life and work skills training, job placement, support services and employment in a therapeutic or community based remunerative work environment.